What is Legal Readiness Score?

 ❌ Using template contracts without legal review

-Online template contracts miss industry-specific clauses, local law requirements, and your particular risk profile.
-A £500-1,000 solicitor review can prevent a £50,000 dispute.
+Online template contracts miss industry-specific clauses, state law requirements, and your particular risk profile.
+A $500-1,500 attorney review can prevent a $50,000 dispute.

-❌ Thinking GDPR does not apply to small businesses
+❌ Thinking data privacy laws do not apply to small businesses

-GDPR applies to all businesses processing personal data regardless of size.
-Even a sole trader with a mailing list must comply.
-The ICO actively investigates small business complaints.
+State privacy laws like CCPA apply to businesses processing personal data above certain thresholds.
+Even a sole proprietor with a mailing list may need to comply.
+The FTC actively investigates small business complaints.

 ❌ No written employment contracts